 The law of defective products varies among states, but most, including California, divide legally actionable defects into three categories: design defects, manufacturing defects, and information (or warning) defects.

-- Design defects in automobiles or auto car parts occur when manufacturers design their products in such a way as to make them unreasonably dangerous under normal operating conditions.
+Design defects in automobiles or auto car parts occur when manufacturers design their products in such a way as to make them unreasonably dangerous under normal operating conditions.
 In many cases, design defects in cars and car parts are not discovered until some time after a manufacturer has released a particular model of a vehicle.
 Some consumers choose not to buy cars in their first year of production for fear of such design defects.
 The J.D.
 Power Initial Quality Study (2018) of motor vehicles reports that about two-thirds of problems that owners experience in the first 90 days of buying a new vehicle are design defects, and dealerships only give proper attention to fixing these design flaws when vehicles malfunction.

-- Manufacturing defects occur during the assembly stage of a car or when associated parts are manufactured.
+Manufacturing defects occur during the assembly stage of a car or when associated parts are manufactured.
 In these cases, the design may have been safe, but something went wrong when building the car that resulted in a hazardous product.
 Manufacturing defects might result from malfunctioning machinery, poor materials, or an error made by a worker(s) at a car manufacturing plant.
 They might also occur during shipping or at the dealership.
-In a past case, Greene, Broillet & Wheeler, LLP, secured compensation for a victim who was hurt because of weak welds that were supposed to hold the body frame of the car together; this is an example of a manufacturing defect.
+In one past case, Greene, Broillet & Wheeler, LLP, secured compensation for a victim who was hurt because of weak welds that were supposed to hold the body frame of the car together; this is one example of a manufacturing defect.